CDLUC3/mrt-doc/endopoints/storage/presign-obj.md

   - not exposed Merritt or Dryad UI
 - assemble-node: node to use for object assembly (if other than default)
   - this would allow Dryad to have a unique retention policy
+  - 7001 is our presumed default value
+  - The storage service will determine if the node is allowable as an assemble-node
+    - does it support presigned urls?
+    - does it support content expiration policies?
+(Note that Minio may not)

 ## Actions